Anass Achahbar: NEC (loan)

 On 28 June 2017, Achahar joined second-tier Eerste Divisie club NEC on loan.
 He made his debut on 8 September 2017 in the 3–0 loss to Den Bosch.
 He came on for Janio Bikel after 65 minutes.
 He suffered a number of injuries during his first period at the club.
 He had five stitches placed in his foot, broke a finger and had an injury to his shoulder.
 On 24 November, he made his return against Jong Ajax.
 On 27 November, he scored his first goal of the season against Telstar.
 On 22 December, he scored the first hat-trick of his career against Jong AZ (7–2 victory).
 In the following game against Go Ahead Eagles (5–1 win), he scored another hat-trick.
 Achahbar was loaned out to NEC for a second season in the 2018–19 season.
 In January 2019, after an argument with trainer Jack de Gier during the away match against Eindhoven, he was demoted to the second team together with Brahim Darri and did not return to the first team after that.

 In the summer of 2019 Achahbar would return to PEC Zwolle, but eventually PEC Zwolle and Achahbar decided to terminate the ongoing contract.

 Dordrecht

 After practicing with Dordrecht for three weeks, he joined the club on 9 September for the 2019–20 season.
 After four months, in which he made 16 appearances, he left the club.

 Sepsi OSK

 On 18 January 2020, Achahbar signed a contract with Liga I side Sepsi OSK.
 He was part of the team losing the 2019–20 Cupa României to FCSB.
 In the semi-finals, Achahbar had contributed with two goals as Sepsi won 5–1 over Politehnica Iași to advance to the final.

+Aiolikos

+On 15 September 2023, Achahbar signed for Super League Greece 2 club Aiolikos.

+Westlandia

+On 28 december 2023, Achabar signed for Vierde Divisie team Westlandia for the remainder of the season.